gvwilson/thirdbit/src/fiction/santas/index.md

 and muffled shouts from the crew.
 "We'll be safe in here,"
 Santa Hood repeated,
-her tone as soft as Santa Greenwood's had been.
+her voice as quiet as Santa Greenwood's had been.

 Santa Greenwood nodded,
 yanked the door open,